Tips and advice on filling in the school admissions form, advice on listing schools in order of preference, and how to make changes.

 We recommend that you do include in your list the catchment school for your home address.

 If you do not list the catchment school as a preference it may fill up with children whose parents have listed it as a preference.
-If we are then unable to offer you your preferred school or schools, we would have to look at the next nearest school with places available, and this may be further away from your home.
+If we are then unable to offer you your preferred school or schools, we would have to look at the next nearest school with places available, and this may be further away from your home and you would be responsible for transport.

 Parents who have expressed a preference for a school will be considered first.
 However, each school has a limit of how many pupils it is allowed to take.
 If the number of preferences passed this number, then the school is oversubscribed.
 In that case, the oversubscription criteria will be applied.